Skip to content

 Support the Show

-Support the Facing Backward network on Patreon to get access to our bonus features:
+Support the Facing Backward network on Patreon to get access to our bonus features, including our bonus episodes about historical fiction.

 The History of Japan Patreon is still live, and subscribers will be able to get the weekly newsletter there as well.